m0sc0/EX280/P3/README.md

 ```
 Remove cluster role self-provisioners from all user who are no cluster admins
-Add admin role to user leader/redhat in aut-rbac project
+Add admin role to user leader/redhat in auth-rbac project if not exists create project
 Create dev-group with developer user and qa-group with qa-engineer
-Add policy edit to dev-group, and view to qa-group.
+Add policy edit to dev-group, and view to qa-group in the project auth-rbac
 Login with developer and create a app with httpd:2.4 image then try to scale deployment with 3 replicas

 Restore project creation privileges to all users